nivas-22/Linux-zero-to-Hero/Week-1/Day-3/Day3-introduction.md

 ---

-## Error when directory not empty
+## Error When Directory Is Not Empty

 ```bash
 rmdir documents
 ```

-Output
+Example output:

 ```
 rmdir: failed to remove 'documents': Directory not empty